ToxicFrog/doom-mods/gzap/doc/new-wads.md

 Note that the quotes around the map names are mandatory in the console, and should be omitted if scanning from the GUI.

+### Overriding scanner behaviour

+Some wads contain items that gzArchipelago's automatic item classifier does not properly handle.
+For these, you can write a `GZAPRC` file defining how to handle them.
+All `GZAPRC` files, in any `pk3`, `wad`, or directory passed to gzdoom using `-file`, will be loaded.

+It can be used to override how items are classified for randomization (for example, reclassifying something from "tool" to "powerup"), exclude items from randomization, and include items that would not normally be included.
+It can also be used to add a different item to the item pool than what the scanner finds.

 ## Adding the logic file to the apworld

 - Open gzdoom.apworld in a zip viewer